-The Compass app is available only on Apple Watch Series 5.
+The Compass app is available on Apple Watch Series 5 and later, and Apple Watch SE.
 It works even when you don't have Wi-Fi or a cellular connection.

 The presence of magnets can affect the accuracy of any compass sensor.
-Apple's Leather Loop, Milanese Loop, and earlier Sport Loop watch bands use magnets or magnetic material that might interfere with the Apple Watch compass.
-The compass isn't affected by Sport Loop bands introduced in September 2019, or any version of the Sport Band.
+Apple's Leather Link, Leather Loop, Milanese Loop, and earlier Sport Loop watch bands use magnets or magnetic material that might interfere with the Apple Watch compass.
+The compass isn't affected by Sport Loop bands introduced in September 2019 or later, or any version of the Sport Band.

 How to use the Apple Watch compass